hurwitzlab/brc_hazel_training/README.md

 ## 🚀 Getting Started

 1. Clone or download this repository
-2. Choose your preferred viewing method from the options above
+2. Choose your preferred viewing method from the options below
 3. Open the training materials and follow along with the exercises